-Kyla’s involvement with projects like Met Council’s Park & Trail Visitors studies and Saint Paul’s Climate Action and Resilience Plan help provide opportunities to give power back to people who are responding to our research.
-Kyla leans into methodologies such as community-based data collection, arts-based methods, and intercept surveying to best capture a variety of perspectives in their work.
+Kyla’s involvement with projects like Met Council’s Park & Trail Visitors Studies and Saint Paul’s Climate Action and Resilience Plan help to provide opportunities to give power back to people who are responding to our research.
+Kyla leans into methodologies such as community-based data collection, arts-based methods, and intercept surveying to best capture a variety of perspectives.
 Kyla’s breadth of experiences primes them to work with diverse stakeholders across a range of domains to think critically about large systems and their impact on communities.

 Kyla holds a bachelor’s degree in international relations and psychology, minor in sociology, from Wheaton College in Massachusetts.
-They have taken a smattering of postgraduate courses in environmental studies, food systems, and culturally specific health care through Harvard Extension School, thanks in part to the 2023 Kingston Fellowship, and the University of Minnesota Twin Cities.
-They are a Hennepin County Master Gardener and are the operations manager at TC Food Justice.
+They have taken a smattering of postgraduate courses in environmental studies, food systems, and culturally specific health care through Harvard Extension School and the University of Minnesota Twin Cities.
+Kyla was a Kingston Fellowship recipient in 2023.

-Outside of work, Kyla enjoys crafting, gardening, and spending time with their pup, Marla.
+Outside of work, Kyla enjoys spending life alongside their pup, Marla.

 items marked with an * are required